Chandu (2001 film): Production

 Chandu marked the film debut of Jeet, credited under the screen name Pavan Kumar.
 Before venturing into films, Jeet had gained experience by working in television serials and advertisements.
 The film also served as the Telugu debut for Kannada actress Archana.
-Preetha Vijayakumar, the daughter of veteran Tamil actor Vijayakumar, rechristened herself as Preethi for this film.
+Preetha Vijayakumar, the daughter of veteran Tamil actor Vijayakumar, rechristened herself as Preethi Reddy for this film.

 The title Chandu was originally considered for a project starring Venkatesh, directed by Udayasankar.
 However, the title was later secured by producer Manepalli Manikyala Rao for this film.
 According to Idlebrain.com, the practice of small-scale producers registering titles or stories resembling high-profile projects to capitalize on their publicity was common in the industry.
 This film was cited as an example of such a trend.
 Similar instances had occurred previously with films like Kushi (2001) and Narasimha Naidu (2001).
 Ultimately, the project with Venkatesh and Udayasankar was released under the title Prematho Raa (2001).